dev-xdyang/Exercise/README.md

 # Exercise
-some exercise code for me
+some public exercise code for me